JavaScript is disabled. Please enable to continue!

 Inorganic arsenic species (iAs) are classified as carcinogenic.
 In food and feed, iAs are predominantly bound in the oxidation state +3 (AsIII) or +5 (AsV) in thiocomplexes or are present as oxoanions arsenite (AsIII) and arsenate (AsV).

-In 2009, the European Food Safety Authority (EFSA) established a benchmark dose (BMD) of 0.3 – 8 µg iAs/kg body weight/day for an increased risk of skin, lung and bladder cancer as well as skin lesions[2].
-However, in its new new opinion published early in 2024, a lower reference point (RP) of 0.06 µg iAs/kg body weight/day is already established.
-According to EFSA, the newly established dose already has a small but measurable adverse effect.
-In addition to the types of cancer already described in 2009, chronic kidney disease, respiratory disease, spontaneous abortion, stillbirths, infant mortality and neurodevelopmental effects are now attributed to iAs [1].
+Already in 2009, the EFSA described an increased risk of skin, lung and bladder cancer as well as skin lesions caused by inorganic arsenic[2].
+In its new Scientific Opinion published early in 2024, a lower reference point (RP) of 0.06 µg iAs/kg body weight/day is specified, which already has a small but measurable adverse effect.
+In addition to the types of cancer already described in 2009, chronic kidney disease, respiratory disease, spontaneous abortion, stillbirths, infant mortality and neurodevelopmental effects are now also attributed to iAs[3].

-The small organoarsenic compounds MMA and DMA were assessed in the new EFSA opinion using the Margin of Exposure (MOE) approach.
+In July 2024, EFSA extended its assessment of arsenic compounds with an opinion on small organoarsenic compounds[5].
+Main subject of this opinion are monomethylarsonic acid (MMA) and dimethylarsinic acid (DMA).
+The assessment was carried out using the Margin of Exposure (MOE) approach.
 Based on the available data, no health concerns could be derived for MMA, regardless of the age and consumer group.
-However, DMA increases the occurrence of urinary bladder tumors in animal experiments and was also identified as probably genotoxic.
+However, DMA increases the occurrence of urinary bladder tumors in animal experiments and was also identified as potentially genotoxic.

 Regulatory provisions